PixelsCamp/docs/HACKATHON.md

 * There is no more jury.
 Instead, now we will have Angels.
 People we invite to live the Pixels Camp experience.
 They have more money than most and will invest in the projects they think deserve it.

 * There is no more voting system.
-Putting your hard earned money, also known as Exposure, or simply EXPs, in the projects you love,  is your vote.
+Putting your hard earned money, also known as Exposure, or simply `EXP`s, in the projects you love,  is your vote.

 * Every investment in a project, either coming from Angels, its team members, good friends or general participants will be entirely traceable, transparent and incorruptible, by design.

 * You can invest in a project, at the beginning, middle or at the end of Pixels Camp, when the projects are presented.
 It's up to you to define your strategy.
 We will teach you to do it, and provide you with tools to make it as easy as possible.

 * Investing in real time during the projects presentation session is hard.
 Instead, we built a page where you can take quick notes and tick your favorite projects as you get to know them.
-In the end, just before the winners are announced, you can quickly decide where to invest the rest of your precious EXPs.
+In the end, just before the winners are announced, you can quickly decide where to invest the rest of your precious `EXP`s.

 For the rest of the rules and incentives, read the [Equilibrium section][5] of the detailed Exposure page.